|Title||Start Date & Time||End Date & Time|

 Identity Finder is software that helps prevent identity theft by discovering Personally Identifiable Information (PII) and sensitive data on computers, such as credit card or social security numbers, enabling users to take action to properly protect the information.

-For more detail on how it works and what is scanned please visit this helpful information provided by Identity Finder.
+For more detail on how it works and what is scanned please the Sprion Overview page for more information.

 At this time, the service is for CU Boulder campus faculty (including teaching assistants and Emeritus faculty) and staff (including student employees).

 Yes.
-Identity Finder replaces both spider and SENF for Windows and Mac based PC's, in most cases.
+Spirion (formerly Identity Finder) replaces both spider and SENF for Windows and Mac based PC's, in most cases.
 There is no Identity Finder client for Linux.
 The IT Security Office recommends and supports the SENF tool for Linux based systems.

 Additional guidelines are available at:

-The IT Security Office aggregates Identity Finder logs to help campus and departmental leadership understand how many systems maintain private data within their area.
-The IT Security Office will also use Identity Finder logs when working with departments to ensure that web Internet-accessible servers do not store private information.
+The IT Security Office aggregates logs to help campus and departmental leadership understand how many systems maintain private data within their area.
+The IT Security Office will also use Spirion logs when working with departments to ensure that web Internet-accessible servers do not store private information.

 No, The IT Security Office will only have access to the reports stating what type of private data was discovered and how many instances.